FAQ

 More on studio vs in home newborn sessions:

-• If you want the “studio look” with simple props and wraps, then book the studio format, I do not bring props along to in home sessions.
+• If you want the “studio look” with simple props & wraps, then book the studio format, I do not bring props along to in home sessions.
 These formats are very different.
 Studio sessions are ideally done within 6-14 days of baby’s arrival to achieve those sleepy womb like poses.
-Please check my portfolio to see the differences and contact me if you are unsure of which option suits you best.
+However sessions with older babies are also possible and I can discuss this in more detail if you reach out.
+Please check my portfolio to see the differences & contact me if you are unsure of which option suits you best.

 • YES I do shoot older babies in the studio – however parents need to adjust their session expectations accordingly to the age of the baby.
 Older babies will not fold into womb like poses, so pictures involve more awake/wrapped, & parent holding images.